ichthyosaurus/harbour-captains-log/README.md

 - save and browse revisions after editing an entry
 - improved translations
 - improved export, if possible directly to PDF

+### Permissions

+Captain's Log requires the following permissions:

+- Documents: required to export the database to different file formats

 ## Help and support